 Ethiopia is the second most populous country in Africa (104 million in 2017).
 It is one of the fastest growing economies in the world (based on a 2010-2014 average), albeit from a low base.
 Linguistically, the country is a mosaic of about 100 languages that can be classified into four groups—Semitic, Cushitic, Omotic and Nilotic.
-Apart from a five-year occupation by Mussolini's Italy, it has never been colonised.
+Apart from a five-year occupation by Mussolini's Italy from 1935-1940, it was never colonised.

 Ethiopia is home to the African Union and plays an influential role in mediating African conflicts.
 Ethiopia was a founding member of the Common Market for Eastern and Southern Africa (COMESA); and is a member of the Intergovernmental Development Authority (IGAD) which has developed a strong focus on early warning systems for conflict and disaster in the region.